llambiel/letsecureme/post.md

 Let's go back to our instance.
 Before beginning with the setup, we're going to apply a few elementary security best practices:

-We add only the required rules below in the [firewall](https://portal.exoscale.ch/compute/firewalling) (security groups):
+On the [firewall](https://portal.exoscale.ch/compute/firewalling) side (aka security groups), we allow only the required traffic by adding the below rules:

 * 22 (SSH)
 * 80 (HTTP)
 * 443 (HTTPS)
 * ICMP ping (not mandatory but convenient)

-Now we log on using our [SSH key](https://wiki.archlinux.org/index.php/SSH_keys).
+Our firewall is now configured, we can now we log on using the root account and our [SSH key](https://wiki.archlinux.org/index.php/SSH_keys).
 This isn't mandatory but highly recommended (did we said highly ?).
 Standard user / password is also supported.

 We immediately apply all the security (and non security) updates and reboot the instance with the following commands: